 Take a seat and sit upright, with your feet making contact with the floor.
 Rest your hands on your thighs.
 First, scan your body for areas of tension.
-Then, do an activation stretch: breathe in, interlock your fingers while moving your arms up over your head, hold your breath and stretch, then release the arms while breathing out.
+Then, do an activation stretch: breath in, interlock your fingers while moving your arms up over your head, hold your breath and stretch, then release the arms while breathing out.
 Take a moment to pause and notice any positive sensations in your body.
 Maybe the stretching has released some of the muscles in your body?
 Maybe the breathing has taken your mind off your current problems?

-With each in breath, connect with a positive intention for your mind and body or tune into a positive sensation.
-With each out breath, diffuse that positive energy into each part of your body.
+With each in-breath, connect with a positive intention for your mind and body or tune into a positive sensation.
+With each out-breath, diffuse that positive energy into each part of your body.